 Elqui River Valley is nicknamed “Enchantment Valley”.
-After a visit yesterday that seems appropriate.
-It’s in the Coquimbo Region that forms the narrowest part of Chile where the Andes Mountain range runs closer to the Pacific Ocean than anywhere else in the country.
+After a recent visit, that name seems appropriate.
+Located in the northern Coquimbo Region, the area forms Chile’s narrowest part – where the Andes Mountains runs closest to the Pacific Ocean.

-Having lived in the San Francisco Bay Area and the beautiful Napa and Willamette Valleys of California and Oregon and visited wine-growing regions around the world, the uniqueness of Elqui Valley was a surprise.
-It truly has its own unique peaceful yet mystical and powerful presence.
+Having lived in the San Francisco Bay Area and the wine-growing Napa and Willamette Valleys of California and Oregon, the uniqueness of Elqui Valley was a surprise.
+It truly has its own peaceful yet mystical and powerful presence.
 The vibrations make you want to stay, especially in the tiny village of Pisco Elqui.

-During our tour we visited a papaya plantation, ABA Pisquera, Puclaro Dam on the Elqui River, the city of Vicuña, and several small villages, including Paihuano, Montegrande, and Pisco Elqui.
-Climate in the Elqui Valley is sunny almost 300 days a year making it a great location to recover from illness and stress.
-Our group of 15 was quiet and reserved.
-At lunch I sat with an Indian couple involved in the Chilean mining industry and an interesting, fun gay couple.
-Both couples were from Santiago.
+During our tour, we visited a papaya plantation, ABA Pisquera, Puclaro Dam on Elqui River, the city of Vicuña, and several small villages, including Montegrande, Pisco Elqui, and Paihuano.
+Climate in the Elqui Valley is sunny 300 days a year, which makes it a great location to recover from illness and stress.
+Our group of fifteen enjoyed a day of touring and a delicious lunch.
+I spent time talking with an Indian couple involved in Chile’s mining industry and an interesting, fun gay couple.
+All were from Santiago.

-For those who don’t know Pisco, it’s a brandy produced in wine making regions of Peru and Chile.
+Pisco, it’s a brandy produced in wine making regions of Peru and Chile.
 Pisco production is an art and involves distilling grape wine into a high-proof spirit.
-The Chilean government regulates the process to ensure quality Pisco.
+The Chilean government regulates the process ensuring high-quality Pisco production.
 Chileans consume most of the Pisco they produce.
-In addition to grapes and raisins, other crops in the Elqui Valley include papaya, mandarin, and avocado.
+Major crops in the Elqui Valley include grapes, raisins, papaya, mandarin, and avocado.

-Spanish settlers developed Pisco in the 16th century as an alternative to brandy imported from Spain.
+Spanish settlers developed Pisco in the 16th century as an alternative to brandy.
 Surrounded by vineyards and the Andes, grapes cultivated in the Elqui Valley produce the best Pisco.
-The small village of Pisco Elqui situated at about 4,300 ft. above sea level is known for its craft Pisco distilleries.
-There is something very special about the village and it’s sought out by many.
+The small village of Pisco Elqui is about 4,300 ft. above sea level and known for its craft Pisco distilleries.
+The village is sought out by many and is very special.
 So far, the village’s beautiful natural surroundings remain relatively unchanged by tourism.

-Elqui Valley attractions include the Gabriela Mistral Museum, Cavas del Valle boutique vineyard, the Mamalluca Observatory, and the Cerro Tololo Observatory.
-You must book observatory visits far in advance, so it was a disappointment not being able to view the sky through high-powered telescopes.
+Elqui Valley attractions include the Gabriela Mistral Museum, Cavas del Valle boutique vineyard, Mamalluca Observatory, and Cerro Tololo Observatory.
+You must book observatory visits far in advance, so it was a disappointment not being able to view the sky through high-powered, deep-space-viewing telescopes.

-Didn’t know that Chile is the astronomy capital of the world and home to 42% of the world’s astronomy infrastructure of telescopes.
-By 2018 it’s estimated to contain 70% of the global telescopic infrastructure.
+Didn’t know that Chile is the astronomy capital of the world and home to 42 percent of the world’s astronomy infrastructure of telescopes.
+By 2018, it’s estimated to contain 70 percent of global telescopic infrastructure.

-“One global scientific endeavor called – Atacama Large Millimeter / Submillimeter Array (ALMA) – it’s considered a revolutionary instrument in its scientific concept, engineering design, and organization.
-It’s composed of 66 high-precision antennas working together at millimeter and submillimeter wavelengths, with a possible extension in the future.”
+“A global scientific endeavor called Atacama Large Millimeter / Submillimeter Array (ALMA) is considered a revolutionary instrument in its scientific concept, engineering design, and organization.
+It’s composed of sixty-six high-precision antennas working together at millimeter and submillimeter wavelengths, with a possible extension in the future.”

-Our guide told us that Bill Gates is involved in developing a new observatory – National Optical Astronomy Observatory (NOAO) – and super astronomical project in the Elqui Valley.
-The project is to be completed sometime between 2015 and 2016.
-It was a fascinating day!
+Our guide told us Bill Gates is involved in developing a new observatory – National Optical Astronomy Observatory (NOAO) – and super astronomical project in the Elqui Valley.
+Project completion is scheduled between 2015 and 2016.
+The day in Elqui Valley was fascinating!